 I was searching for a project to build a Z80 computer which could support an operating system such as some form of DOS or perhaps CP/M. I found Spencer’s RC2014 page at:

-This website is a good base for getting to know the RC2014 computer created by Spencer Owen and understanding what the concept of the RC2014 is.
+This website is a good basis for getting to know the RC2014 type of Z80 computer created by Spencer Owen and understanding what the concept of the RC2014 is.
 The RC2014 can be built with different modules which together can form a computer.
 Depending on what the user wants to do with the computer it can be composed of more or less modules.
 In the original concept the computer is completely split up into separate parts:

 - CPU module